dagonaut/jorando/docs/jorando/sets/Evershade/Evershade.md

 The village of **Evershade** once thrived on the shores of the [[Lake of Tears]], sustained by its proximity to the [[Church of the Hollowed Saints]].
 The villagers were devoted followers of the church, and many of them worked as caretakers of the holy site, tending to the church’s needs and supporting the pilgrims who came to seek solace in the lake’s sorrowful waters.

-As [[The Broken Legion]]'s influence spread, the amount of mourners grew exponentially, but the nature of their sorrow had changed.
+As [[The Shattered Legion]]'s influence spread, the amount of mourners grew exponentially, but the nature of their sorrow had changed.
 Turned darker, more violent, seeking vengeance--not peace.

 The streets of Evershade are silent and overgrown, with crumbling houses and thick vines blocking out the sun.
 The air is heavy with the scent of decay, and the echoes of past lives seem to linger in the shadows.